dunesage/dunesage.github.io/README.md

 ])
 ```

-I had experimented with various architectures and this one performs decently well compared to the random forest model, but takes much longer to train and implement.
+I experimented with various architectures before arriving at this.
+The deep learning model performs decently well on the scenes as plotted in the Discussion section, but this architecture did not produce the highest accuracies on the actual training and test data when compared to simpler architectures.
+Compared to the random forest model, the artificial neural networks I experimented with took much longer to train and implement.

 ## Results